-The Court is correct to add the qualifier "without more."
+The Court was correct to add the qualifier "without more."
 A zip code is routinely used to establish identity, confirm a credit card payment, withdraw money from an ATM machine, and create profiles with legal consequences.
 See, e.g., Shaunacy Ferro, What Your Zip Code Says About You, Fast Company Co.
 Design (Oct.
-24, 2014);5 Adam Tanner, Never Give Stores Your ZIP Code.
-Here's Why, Forbes (June 19, 2013).6 The Court adds in a footnote "We express no view about any other types of false information that may merit similar treatment.
+24, 2014);6 Adam Tanner, Never Give Stores Your ZIP Code.
+Here's Why, Forbes (June 19, 2013).7 The Court added in a footnote "We express no view about any other types of false information that may merit similar treatment.
 We leave that issue for the Ninth Circuit to consider on remand."
-Spokeo, 136 S. Ct. at 1550 n.8.
-The caution is well advised.
-In laws that seek to protect the collection and use of personal data, any false information about the individual may produce concrete harms.
+Spokeo, 136 S. Ct. at